Duty drawback: Drawback claim filing instructions

 Payment.
-Unless approved for AP, an approved drawback payment will usually be issued between one to three years after the claim date.
+Unless approved for AP, an approved drawback payment will usually be issued between one and three years after the claim date.
 The only predictable payment is AP, and approved AP will usually occur within three weeks of the AP request acceptance date.

 Technical Assistance.
 Filing error status codes may be researched in the Drawback Error Dictionary found on CBP.gov.
 CBP has personnel dedicated to assisting filers successfully transmit their claims: claimants may contact an ABI rep by sending an email to clientrepoutreach@cbp.dhs.gov.

 North American Free Trade Agreement (NAFTA) drawback

 Drawback on merchandise exported to Canada or Mexico subject to NAFTA can be claimed per the guidance in 19 C.F.R.
 181. Unused merchandise that is exported in the same condition as imported may be filed under 19 U.S.C.
 1313(j)(1) and 19 C.F.R.
 190. Claims under NAFTA may be filed on merchandise entered into the U.S. on or before June 30, 2020.
 Claims under 19 U.S.C.
 1313(c) retail returns substitution may not be filed under NAFTA; retail returns direct identification are allowed.